 There are approximately 30 million businesses currently operating in the United States and all of them are trying to reach through the clutter with a brand presence and compelling story.
 The digital age is upon us, and with hundreds of communication platforms and infinite possible applications, the world of online marketing is a complicated yet very rewarding area for small business development.

 Maybe you’ve never tried to establish a strong online presence, or maybe you’ve tried many different strategies with lackluster results.
-As a small business entrepreneur, your time and resources are already stretched, and you’ve probably told yourself at least once that you don’t have the time to develop a strong online marketing strategy.
+As an entrepreneur, your time and resources are already stretched, and you’ve probably told yourself at least once that you don’t have the time to develop a strong online marketing strategy.
 Well here it is.

 This guide exists to help you understand, build, and eventually maintain a powerful, integrated online presence.
 It won’t happen overnight, but with a little bit of dedication and the right resources to back you, you can accelerate your small business’s online presence to a formidable level.